Glendalough

 Flora Ecosystems

-The south-facing valley slopes support native sessile oak woodland with an understory of holly, hazel, and rowan, representing some of the best remaining native woodland in the Wicklow Mountains.
+The south-facing valley slopes support native sessile oak woodland with an understorey of holly, hazel, and rowan, representing some of the best remaining native woodland in the Wicklow Mountains.
 The acidic ground flora includes bilberry, wood sorrel, and abundant bryophytes.
-The cliff faces harbor specialized communities including various fern species and the rare St. Patrick's cabbage in crevices.
+The cliff faces harbour specialised communities including various fern species and St. Patrick's cabbage (Saxifraga spathularis) in crevices.
 Above the woodland, blanket bog and heath with heather, cross-leaved heath, and cotton grass extend to the mountain summits.

 Geology

 Glendalough was carved by glacial action during the Ice Age, when a valley glacier excavated the U-shaped valley and scooped out the two lake basins from the granite bedrock.
-The upper lake occupies a rock basin behind a moraine dam.
+The upper lake occupies a rock basin formed behind glacial moraines.
 The surrounding cliffs are composed of Caledonian granite, part of the Leinster Granite batholith emplaced approximately 400 million years ago.
-Glacial erratics, moraines, and striations provide dramatic evidence of the ice that shaped this landscape.
-Mica schist outcrops occur in some areas alongside the dominant granite.
+[1] Glacial erratics, moraines, and striations provide dramatic evidence of the ice that shaped this landscape.
+The Poulanass River created a delta that gradually divided the original single lake into the two lakes that give the valley its name.
+[2]

 Climate And Weather

-The valley experiences a cool, wet upland climate with annual rainfall of 1,200 to 1,400 millimeters increasing with altitude.
-Average temperatures range from 4 degrees Celsius in winter to 14 degrees in summer at valley floor level.
-The valley's sheltered south-facing aspect provides warmer conditions than the surrounding mountains, supporting the oak woodland up to approximately 300 meters elevation.
-Cloud cover is frequent on the higher ridges, and frost occurs on 50 to 70 days per year.
+The valley experiences a cool, wet upland climate with annual rainfall of 1,200–1,400 mm increasing with altitude.
+Average temperatures range from 4°C in winter to 14°C in summer at valley floor level.
+The valley's sheltered south-facing aspect provides warmer conditions than the surrounding mountains, supporting the oak woodland up to approximately 300 metres elevation.
+Cloud cover is frequent on the higher ridges, and frost occurs on 50–70 days per year.

 Human History